Allergic rhinitis is an allergic reaction of the lining of the nose to particles in the air.

-How does it occur?
+How does Allergic Rhinitis occur?

 Allergic rhinitis occurs when the nose and usually also the ears, eyes, sinuses, and throat come into contact with allergy-causing substances.
 The allergy-causing substances are called allergens.

 When the lining tissues of the nose and sinuses come into contact with allergens, a chemical called histamine is released from cells in the nose.
 Histamine causes the nose lining to swell, itch, and make too much mucus.

-- itchy, runny nose
+- runny nose and

 How is it diagnosed?

-A skin prick test is usually done to confirm the diagnosis.
+A skin test or prick test is usually done to confirm the diagnosis.
 For these tests, tiny amounts of suspected allergens are pricked under your skin to look for reactions.
 The skin prick test will identify the common allergens causing your symptoms.

 The second step is treatment with medicine.
 Antihistamine medicines can help treat and prevent allergy symptoms.
-The newer anti-histamines do not cause much drowsiness.
-Some anti-histamines are combined with a decongestant (e.g. Aerius-D)
+The newer antihistamines do not cause much drowsiness.
+Some antihistamines are combined with a decongestant (e.g. Aerius-D)

 For SLIT, a mixture is prepared that contains the allergens identified in your allergy tests.
 The mixture is placed under your tongue in tiny amounts over the course of 2-3 years.
 Over time, you will become less sensitive to the allergens.
-Usually after 4 to 6 months of SLIT, you will begin to have relief from your allergies.
+Usually, after 4 to 6 months of SLIT, you will begin to have relief from your allergies.
 Studies have shown that SLIT is about 80% successful in curing allergic rhinitis